line/ts-remove-unused/README.md

 export const a = 'a';
 ```

-This is when ts-remove-unused comes in handy. ts-remove-unused is a CLI tool made on top of TypeScript that reports/fixes unused exports.
+This is when ts-remove-unused comes in handy. ts-remove-unused is a CLI tool built on top of TypeScript that finds unused exports and auto-fixes unused code.

 Here are some examples of how ts-remove-unused auto-fixes unused code.

 <!-- prettier-ignore-start -->